Make note of your Employee ID number (EID)

 -

 - Calendar.
-To review your calendar (bCal), go to: http://bcal.berkeley.edu/ and login using your CalNet ID.
+To review your calendar (bCal), go to: http://bcal.berkeley.edu/(link is external) and login using your CalNet ID.

 - Many campus events and meetings are scheduled using bCal.
 Even if you also keep a private calendar, it is highly recommended to schedule work-related activities using bCal.